mcharouk/aws/AdvancedArchitectingOnAWS/Synopsis.md

 you can specify an expiration time for both policies

+## CSP and HSTS

+* can use Lambda@Edge to force these headers
+* these are headers to force behaviors on browsers
+* CSP (Content Security Policy)
+  * gives an allow list of domain on which content can be retrieved
+  * can block certain javascript functions like eval() or inline scripts/styles.
+These scripts are embedded directly in html within the *script* tag.
+The other options if that script tag refers to an external script
+* HSTS (HTTP Script Transport Security)
+  * forces browser to use https instead of http for that url.
+Browser can also remember it for further connections
+  * can specify max age, subdomains...

 ## Cloudfront functions

 ### Limitations

+* can only be set between client and cache, not between cache and origin.
 * can't access the body of a request
 * 10 Kb of code
 * no file system access